indoor air quality

 Dry air can cause structural damage to your home and possessions, It can cause walls, woodwork and hardwood floors to crack.
 And those annoying static shocks?
 They can cause irreparable damage to your electronic equipment.
 Dry air can actually make you feel colder at normal temperatures, causing you to overheat your home.
 According to the Environmental Protection Agency, for every degree you heat your house, you add four percent to your energy bill.
 Whole-home humidifiers can help.
 They are installed as part of your home’s heating and cooling system and automatically deliver the perfect amount of humidified air, not just to one room, but throughout every room of your home.
 No matter what type of humidifier you use, there will be some maintenance required.
 The main thing is to keep the water tank clean to avoid mold and mildew, which can impact your home’s air quality.
 Each day, drain and rinse the reservoir.
 Once a week, remove any residue and disinfect, following the manufacturer’s instructions.

-Libre Baskerville is a classic font with a modern twist.
-It's easy to read on screens of every While dry air can affect your health, create static electricity and cause some damage to your home, furniture and fixtures, high humidity levels can cause problems as well.
+While dry air can affect your health, create static electricity and cause some damage to your home, furniture and fixtures, high humidity levels can cause problems as well.
 Too much humidity can lead to mold growth and window condensation.
 Indoor humidity should be at a level of 30 to 50 percent.
 A home that contains levels of high humidity can suffer from mold growth, uncomfortably muggy conditions, and cause sleep disturbances for people living in this type of environment.
 By ensuring that you have the right level of moisture in your home, you are also ensuring that your air conditioning and heating systems are working at their optimal level as well.
 If humidity levels are left unnoticed and not properly maintained, your home could suffer as a result.
 Not only will it be extremely harmful towards your current air conditioning and heating systems, your family will likely feel uncomfortable inside your home.
 Eliminating unnecessary moisture from your home is something that is necessary during the summer months when there is a severe excess of moisture in the air.
-Your air conditioning system usually does a good job of eliminating all the extra moisture from your home. shape and size, and perfect for long blocks of text.
+Your air conditioning system usually does a good job of eliminating all the extra moisture from your home.